 During the golden hour, sunlight travels through a greater depth of atmosphere when near the horizon, which really softens the light up.
 As we know, harsh light can ruin photographs, however the light during the golden hour is much softer and incredibly flattering.

-Why is it only an hour?
+Is it really only an hour?

 The term “hour” is used figuratively.
 Different latitudes and seasons mean there is no clear, defined duration.
 The lighting is ultimately determined by the sun’s height, and the time it takes for the sun to move over the horizon.